 3 – How does it engage with societal problems they want to address?

 Please follow the general video submission and accessibility guidelines of the conference.
-The gameplay video should be 2-3 minutes long, with a title slide including the title, name, and affiliation of authors and unambiguously illustrate gameplay and demonstrate the player experience.
+The gameplay video should be 3-4 minutes long, with a title slide including the title, name, and affiliation of authors, and unambiguously illustrate gameplay and demonstrate the player experience.
 The gameplay video is particularly important for submissions that make use of custom hardware or peripherals that may not be available to judges.
 Uploaded videos may be in a common video format (avi, mpeg, mp4, mov, wmv), or a txt file linking to a youtube video.
 Please see video guidelines section for our recommendations about the video submissions.
 We recommend authors take these recommendations into account during their submission because they will be REQUIRED for the camera-ready version, if their submission is accepted and the preparation window for camera-ready submission is only 6 days.

 Contestants must prove their student status at a high school or university during the time of the creation of the student game.
 Being a student implies that at least 50% of their working week was spent following an academic course or study, and that they were not employed within game-related industries when working on the submission.
 It is acceptable but not required for the game to have been created as part of a school or university course.
 Students must provide either (a) a signed letter from their academic supervisor confirming that they were students at the time of the creation of the game, or (b) proof of enrollment in an academic program related to the game project.
 Each team must provide one proof package – a single file containing scanned proof documents for each team member.